fusioncharts/dev_centre_docs/fusiongrid/API_References/FusionGrid_Events.md

 ---
-title: FusionGrid list of events | FusionGrid list of events
+title: FusionGrid Events | FusionGrid list of events
 description: This article lists the evnts of FusionGrid
 heading: List of Events
 ---